Whole life insurance—or permanent or cash-value life insurance—is often referred to as one part insurance product and

 That's just a bare bones look at what whole life, permanent, and cash-value insurance tends to offer, though.
 Beyond those basic elements, the many different variations and permutations of the product cover quite a lot of ground in terms of when and how premiums are paid, how premiums are used, and more.

-Those many variations all are part of two categories, by the way: traditional and interest-sensitive.
+Those variations all are part of two categories: traditional and interest-sensitive.
 And beyond that, each of those categories generally is available in either fixed-dollar or variable form.

 Let's begin by looking at the different forms of traditional whole life insurance before defining what interest-sensitive, fixed-dollar, and variable mean.

-You probably could say that this type of traditional whole life insurance is the most straightforward.
-Another you could use to describe it would be inflexible.
+You could say that this type of traditional whole life insurance is the most straightforward.
+Another word you could use to describe it would be inflexible.
 They're good words to use here because pretty much all of the components that make up these policies—the premium payments, the cash surrender values, and the death benefits—are set when they're issued, and they can't be changed after that.

-That may sound like a bummer, and in some ways or situations it probably is, but there are some positives too.
+That may sound like a bummer, and in some ways it is, but there are some positives too.
 For instance, some people like that the costs associated with non-participating plans are fixed.
 Plus, the out-of-pocket premium payments tend to be low.

-This type of traditional whole life insurance is a lot like the non-participating type described above in that the cash value, death benefits, and premium payments tied to its policies are set at the time of issue and usually remain stable for the remainder of the policyholder's life.
+This type of traditional whole life insurance is a lot like the non-participating type.
+The cash value, death benefits, and premium payments tied to its policies are set at the time of issue.
+They usually remain stable for the remainder of the policyholder's life.